rutulth3lg/ORACLE-JARVIS/README.md

 4. Open a pull request with a clear description of what you added

 Please keep the code style consistent — plain comments, no AI-banner decorations, functions that do one thing.

 ---

-## License

-MIT — do whatever you want with it, just keep the credit.

----